 Add the lemon zest to the cream.
 The lemon zest will infuse the heated cream with a deliciously fresh flavor.
 Set the cream aside (covered) to cool slightly while you make the egg yolk mixture.

 When we combine the warm cream and egg yolk mixture, we want to temper the eggs so we don't accidentally scramble them.

-Place 6 ramekins in a baking dish that has at least 1" sides.
+Place 6 ramekins or brulee dishes in a baking dish that has at least 1" sides.
 Pour the mixture evenly into each ramekin or brulee dish.

 Place in the oven and bake for 30-35 minutes, or until middle is just set.
 It should still be slightly jiggly, but not soupy.
 Remove from oven and let cool for 15-20 minutes.
 Cover with plastic wrap and place in the fridge to chill for 3-4 hours.

 Now we get to use our trusty kitchen torch.
 This is my favorite part.
 Although I had to pry the torch from the boyfriends hands.
 He hates to cook, but once I mentioned the torch, he was all about "helping."

 If you don't have a torch, you can place these under the broiler until the sugar dissolves and starts to brown.
 Just make sure the broiler is very hot before placing the custard inside - otherwise it will melt before the top crisps.

 Light up your torch and torch each ramekin until the sugar just starts to brown.
 Be careful not to burn it.
 This can be delicate.
 I usually burn at least one.